Starved Rock Country Community Foundation to help facilitate Streator playground

 Crank is partnering with the city of Streator and Starved Rock Country Community Foundation to create Logan’s Oasis Playground at Marilla Park.

-The site is named for her son Logan who died of a tragic accident Aug.
+The site is named for her son Logan who died in an accident Aug.
 5, 2023, at age 26.
 Marilla Park was a favorite destination for him and his children Kaibrey and Kaison.

 “I believe this is exactly what he would want and what the community needs,” Crank said.
 “Logan loved Marilla but was disappointed there was no playground, so we want to change that.”